-During 2011, operating income outside North America declined primarily due to pricing pressures from over capacity and geopolitical disruptions in North Africa.
-For the remainder of 2012, however, we anticipate that the industry will experience steady volume increases as macroeconomic trends support a more favorable operator spending outlook and new rigs are scheduled to enter the market.
-We believe these trends will eventually lead to meaningful absorption of equipment supply.
-International rig count has improved by 23 rigs, or 2%, since the first quarter of 2011.
-Despite this increased volume, we continue to believe that international pricing will remain competitive, particularly for larger projects.
-We also believe that international unconventional oil and natural gas projects will contribute to activity improvements, and we plan to leverage our extensive experience in North America to optimize these opportunities.
-Consistent with our long-term strategy to grow our operations outside of North America, we also expect to continue to invest capital in our international operations.
+In the first nine months of 2012 the industry experienced steady volume increases, with average international rig count improving by 6% since the first nine months of 2011.
+These volume increases have led to meaningful absorption of equipment supply and we are now seeing opportunities for price improvements in select geographies.
+While activity increases may continue into 2013, we anticipate that they will remain steady as we believe that operator spending outlook will be impacted by ongoing macroeconomic concerns.
+We also believe that international unconventional oil and natural gas and deepwater projects will contribute to activity improvements over the long term, and we plan to leverage our extensive experience in North America to optimize these opportunities.
+Consistent with our long-term strategy to grow our operations outside of North America, we also expect to continue to invest in capital equipment for our international operations.